-This really should be called Recyclable Resource Recovery as the aim of the Circular Economy is to keep in motion as much value of any technical (man-made) material for as long as possible.
-Many of the products we consume today have valuable secondary raw materials that can be extracted for reuse and reprocessing.
+This should be renamed to Recyclable Resource Recovery as the aim of the circular economy is to keep in motion as much value of any technical (man-made) material for as long as possible.
+Many of the products we consume today can be reprocessed as secondary raw materials for reuse and reprocessing.
 In addition it requires less energy to reprocess secondary raw materials, for example CO2 emission are reduced by 58% from reprocessing scrap iron.

 |About||Marketplace Examples||Circular Principles||Butterfly Diagram|

 Recycling is reprocessing waste materials into useful products.

 CIRCULAR REcycle is an available option after a product has undergone multiple use-cycles.
 It is a shared responsibility between users and manufacturers to recover and manufacture products with recycled content respectively.

 |The Mainichi Newspaper Company that embedded seeds into their newspaper for planting after reading - Japan |

 Sari Bari - India

 |Waste as a resource: Products that have a single use or have reached its end of use and is ready for disposal.|